 Roche Accu-Chek Aviva Plus

-The technology used in the Roche Accu-Chek Aviva Plus, to measure blood glucose, is among the best rated for accuracy by Medaval Ltd. It has passed in three clinical validation studies, between general and specific populations, according to recognised standard protocols, as published in peer-reviewed publications.
+The technology used in the Roche Accu-Chek Aviva Plus, to measure blood glucose, is among the best rated for accuracy by Medaval Ltd. It has passed in clinical validation studies, between general and specific populations, according to recognised standard protocols, as published in peer-reviewed publications.

 |Medaval||★★★ Recommendation||Recent clinical validation; recent protocol; multiple clinical validations|